joshlay/tuned-amdgpu/README.md

 gpu_mv_offset=+60
 ```

-Changes to this config are not immediately effective.
-Doing so requires switching `tuned` profiles or restarting the service.
+Changes outside of _Ansible_ are not immediately effective.
+Switching `tuned` profiles or restarting the service would be required.

-To ignore this limitation, one can use `gamemode` for dynamically switching.
+One can use `gamemode` for dynamic switching.
 Sample `~/.config/gamemode.ini` below:

 ```ini
 [custom]